romesh-jaya/movie-store-backend-nodejs/README.md

 ## PayPal related info

-Make sure to add the following required info:
-1. Webhook Endpoint’s secret from your Dashboard’s Webhooks settings to the env variable STRIPE_ENDPOINT_SECRET. https://stripe.com/docs/webhooks/signatures.
-Note that this is different for localhost and deployed webhooks.
-2. Webhook endpoint to the stripe dashboard, as per the instructions in https://stripe.com/docs/webhooks/go-live.
-E.g. endpoint can be of the format: https://movie-shop-backend-nodejs.herokuapp.com/api/server/stripe/webhook
+Create a Webhook endpoint in PayPal, as per the instructions in https://developer.paypal.com/docs/api/webhooks/v1/#webhooks_post.
+The provided url can be of the format: https://movie-shop-backend-nodejs.herokuapp.com/api/server/paypal/webhook

 ## API Paths